CFI Financial Group

-CFI Financial Group is a global brokerage founded in Beirut in 2015 as part of Credit Financier Invest SAL (est. 1998), later relocating its headquarters to Dubai in 2017.
-It holds twelve regulatory licenses, including in the UK, UAE, Cyprus, Jordan, South Africa, and Egypt, and also operates in several lightly regulated markets.
+CFI Financial Group is a financial services group founded in Beirut in 2015 as part of Credit Financier Invest SAL, a Lebanese company founded in 1998.
+It later relocated its headquarters to Dubai in 2017.
+The group operates through multiple regulated entities across jurisdictions including the United Kingdom, the United Arab Emirates, Cyprus, Jordan, South Africa, Egypt, Bahrain and Colombia, and received authorisation in Brazil.
 CFI offers trading in stocks, forex, commodities, indices, ETFs, and CFDs.

-Since 2019, it has been the official partner of the Jordan Basketball League, and since 2022 it has also been the official partner of the Milan football club.

-CFI Financial Group operates globally, with offices across Europe, the Middle East, Africa, and Oceania.
-CFI Financial Group supports the King Hussein Cancer Foundation and Center by contributing donations aimed at helping underprivileged cancer patients receive treatment.
-The company also allows its clients to donate a portion of their trades, with CFI matching these donations to provide further support to the foundation.

 History

 CFI Financial Group was established in Beirut, Lebanon, in 2015 by Hisham Mansour and Eduardo Fakhoury as part of the international expansion of Credit Financier Invest SAL, originally founded in 1998.

 In 2017, the company's headquarters relocated to Dubai to strengthen its presence in the Middle East.

 In 2018, CFI expanded to Jordan, becoming one of the first international brokerage groups to acquire both local and international licenses from the Jordan Securities Commission (JSC).
 In the same year, CFI opened its UK office in London.

 In 2019, CFI opened an office in Port Louis, Mauritius.

-In September 2022, AC Milan partnered with CFI Financial Group as an Official Regional Partner to strengthen the football club's presence in the Middle East.

-In November 2022, CFI expanded into the Egyptian market through acquiring local brokerage firm El Mahrousa.
+In November 2022, CFI expanded into the Egyptian market by acquiring local brokerage firm El Mahrousa.

-CFI reported trading volumes of $1.03 trillion in Q3 2024, with an annual total of $2.15 trillion for that year.

 In January 2024, CFI Financial Group launched a new office regulated by the Securities and Commodities Authority (SCA) in Dubai.
-Later that year, it entered the Azerbaijani market by acquiring AzFinance Investment Company and opened a Baku office in February 2025.
-In December 2024, CFI also launched operations in South Africa, establishing an office in Cape Town under the Financial Sector Conduct Authority's approval.
+In December 2024, it launched operations in South Africa, establishing an office in Cape Town following regulatory approval from the Financial Sector Conduct Authority (FSCA).

+CFI reported trading volumes of $1.03 trillion in Q3 2024.
+In February 2025, CFI opened an office in Baku after acquiring AzFinance Investment Company in Azerbaijan.

+In June 2025, the group appointed Ziad Melhem as Group CEO; co-founders Hisham Mansour and Eduardo Fakhoury became chairman and vice chairman, respectively.

+In July 2025, CFI's subsidiary in Bahrain was granted a Category 2 Investment Business Firm licence by the Central Bank of Bahrain.
+In October 2025, CFI opened an office in Manama.

+In January 2026, Finance Magnates reported that CFI ended Q4 2025 with about $2.07 trillion in trading volume and total 2025 trading volume of $6.4 trillion.

+In April 2026, CFI received authorization from Banco Central do Brasil to operate in Brazil as a Corretora de Títulos e Valores Mobiliários, allowing it to offer local clients access to equities and fixed-income securities.
+In May 2026, CFI launched operations in Colombia, following authorisation by the Superintendencia Financiera de Colombia in 2025.

 Operations

 CFI serves clients from over 100 countries, offering trading in stocks, forex, commodities, indices, ETFs, and CFDs.

-The company operates under twelve regulatory licenses, including authorizations in the UK, UAE, Cyprus, Jordan, South Africa, and Egypt.
-Additionally, the firm maintains regulated operations in Mauritius, Kuwait, and Palestine.
-CFI operates through numerous entities worldwide, including several in offshore or lightly regulated markets.
-Industry reports show that beyond its licenses in Cyprus or the UAE, CFI companies are registered in places like Vanuatu, Seychelles, and Mauritius.

-CFI has launched several projects, such as Capitalise.ai, TipRanks, and developed its own trading app.
+By 2026, the group held 15 regulatory licences or authorisations worldwide, following approval in Brazil, alongside existing authorisations in the United Kingdom, the United Arab Emirates, Cyprus, Jordan, South Africa, Egypt, Bahrain and Colombia.
+The group operates through multiple entities, including in offshore or lightly regulated jurisdictions such as Vanuatu and Seychelles.